ooni/ooni.org/content/partners/ioda/index.md

   link: "https://ooni.org/post/gabon-internet-disruption/"
 ---

-The [Internet Outage Detection and Analysis (IODA)](https://ioda.caida.org/) project is run by the [Center for Applied Internet Data Analysis (CAIDA)](https://www.caida.org/), which is based at the University of California's San Diego Supercomputer Center.
+The [Internet Outage Detection and Analysis (IODA)](https://ioda.inetintel.cc.gatech.edu/) project is run by the [Internet Intelligence Research Lab](http://inetintel.org/), which is based at the Georgia Institute of Technology's School of Computer Science in the College of Computing.

 IODA monitors the Internet in near-realtime to identify macroscopic Internet outages affecting the edge of the network, i.e., significantly impacting a network operator (AS) or a large fraction of a country.

 IODA combines information from three data sources, establishes the relevance of an event and generates alerts.
-The outage events and the corresponding signals obtained through automated analysis are displayed in near-realtime on [public dashboards](https://ioda.caida.org/ioda/dashboard) and interactive graphs that allow the user to further inspect the data.
+The outage events and the corresponding signals obtained through automated analysis are displayed in near-realtime on [public dashboards](https://ioda.inetintel.cc.gatech.edu/dashboard) and interactive graphs that allow the user to further inspect the data.

 OONI and IODA work closely on monitoring and documenting Internet censorship events around the globe.